srph/react-uploadi/readme.md

 - Provides a terse interface to enable file upload.
 - Removes the effort of dealing with FileReader and the like.
 You may have to use `FileReader` in order to display the preview of uploaded photos.
 - Dropping of files is built out of the box.
+- Doesn't assume markup, styling, or template.

 Unlike [Dropzone.js](http://www.dropzonejs.com/), Uploadi does not handle the actual uploading of the files to a 3rd-party service / API.

 View [demo](https://react-uploadi.kierb.com/).
 View [examples](storybook/uploadi.js).

-## Why?
-This library was built to be flexible:

-- It doesn't assume markup, styling, or template.
-- It only provides the bare minimum so you could build your custom uploader.

 ## How It Works
 This library uses the render props pattern.
 You can read more about it [here](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce).